-The Company's Crisis Management Team was activated to guide the Company through this crisis situation and remains operational.
-The Company enacted a number of initiatives to ensure operational continuity and resilience throughout the pandemic.

-Among those initiatives have been to bring forward steps to enable increased remote working and enhance efficiency whilst safeguarding the interests of Policyholders and the Company.
+Throughout 2021 the Company's Crisis Management Team continued to be active to guide the Company through this crisis and remains operational.
+The Company continued several initiatives to ensure operational continuity and resilience throughout the pandemic, through remote working and enhance efficiency, whilst safeguarding the interests of Policyholders and the Company.

-In April the Board of Directors endorsed the recommendation issued by SEB Group and Regulatory Authorities to not pay a dividend to its shareholders in light of the pandemic.
+The Board of Directors endorsed the recommendation issued by SEB Group and Regulatory Authorities to not pay a dividend to its shareholders during 2020 or 2021 in light of the pandemic.
+At a board meeting on 31 March 2022, there was a board resolution which approved a 2022 interim dividend payment of €20m to be paid in the second quarter of 2022.